 Several manufacturers make pressure cookers.
 Pick one who’s been in business for many years with a good financial background.
 This is especially important because over time you may need to replace parts on the pressure cooker.
 The company needs to still be operating so you can purchase replacement pieces.
 These parts cannot be intermixed with parts from other manufacturers.

 Buy pressure cookers from reputable retailers as well.
-Check as to if they sell the replacement parts, making it easier for you to acquire them.
+Check to see if they sell the replacement parts, making it easier for you to acquire them.
 Choose a pressure cooker that is approved by UL, the Underwriters Laboratories, or another qualified testing organization.
 This lets you know it meets a set standard of quality.

 #4 Cover Interlock Mechanisms.